sylvainprigent/stracking/docs/source/guide.rst

 Guide
 =====

 **STracking** is a python framework to develop particles tracking pipeline.
-This library has been developped to track intra-cellular object in microscopy 2D+t and 3D+t images, but can be use to any spots tracking application in 2D+t and 3D+t images.
+This library has been developed to track intra-cellular object in microscopy 2D+t and 3D+t images, but can be use to any spots tracking application in 2D+t and 3D+t images.

-A particles tracking pipeline is decomposed into sequancial steps.
-First the particles are **detected** individually and independantly in each time frame of the image.
+A particles tracking pipeline is decomposed into sequential steps.
+First the particles are **detected** individually and independently in each time frame of the image.
 Then a **linker** algorithm is used to link particles between frames and form the tracks.
-The we calculate the **properties** of the particles (size, intensity...) and the **features** of the tracks (length, distance...) to analyse them.
+Then we calculate the **properties** of the particles (size, intensity...) and the **features** of the tracks (length, distance...) to analyse them.
 A final step is the tracks **filtering** that uses the properties and features to select tracks of interest.